atbcb/usab-uswds/_pages/av/report.md

 Talking GPS systems give much more information by voice than what is provided visually, which may be true for AVs as well.
 Appropriate visual information must be provided if the AV is to be functionally equivalent to a voice system; however, it is imperative not to overload the visual modality, resulting in too much distraction.
 Research is needed on how and when to display relevant information and how to prioritize that information while providing functionally equivalent service.

 Another area that is often overlooked is how persons using hearing aids or cochlear implants get an effective, clean audio feed to their devices.
 Background noise can prevent a clean audio feed from the voice interface of something like an AV.
 It is critical to consider direct connection options for hearing aids.
 But if a direct connection is used, persons using hearing aids may have to choose between focusing on the communication of others around them in the vehicle or on the communication coming from the vehicle itself.
-Future design has to fully integrate the/ idea of multiple audio output options, supported in parallel.
+Future design has to fully integrate the idea of multiple audio output options, supported in parallel.

 Vogler concluded his presentation by discussing how communication systems, both inside and outside of the vehicle, are generally audio based.
 These systems must provide alternatives such as video and text capabilities and cannot be only voice-activated.